 Safety Note Regarding Boiler Repairs

-If you have boiler problems, you should call a heating installation and repair specialist that is Gas Safe engineer to start the troubleshooting process.
+If you have boiler problems, you should get a quote from a boiler repair specialist that is Gas Safe engineer to start the troubleshooting process.

 More than anything, working on a boiler without being Gas Safe registered is putting people in your property at danger.